lorenzo-rovigatti/ashell/README.md

 # ashell

 ashell is a proof-of-concept code I am developing to learn modern c++ and to practice object-oriented programming.
-Its design burrows from [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)'s one.
+Its design has been inspired by [HOOMD-blue](http://glotzerlab.engin.umich.edu/hoomd-blue/)'s architecture.

 ## Building the executable